kennyalive/blog/content/post/math-typesetting-2020.md

   </head>
 ```

-*Content metadata*.
-Markdown document processed by Hugo should begin with a front matter section that defines a metadata associated with the document.
+***Content metadata***.
+The markdown documents consumed by Hugo should begin with a front matter section that defines a metadata associated with a document.
 I had to add the following two properties to enable usage of the KaTex library:
 * `markup` - allows to set non-default markdown engine.
 We need this because the default engine does not support KaTeX yet. <sup>[1](#footnote1)</sup>
 * `enable_math` - custom property which enables KaTeX library on the current page (by default math is disabled)

 ```
 ---
-title: "Math typesetting 2020"
+title: "Math Typesetting Test: Macrosurface BSDF Derivation"
 date: 2020-01-08T11:54:23+01:00
 markup: mmark
 enable_math: true